AiRikux/codecademy_comp-sci/README.md

 * my_stack.py - material about stack that I have done
 * stack.py - a file by Codecademy for the Tower of Hanoi project
 * tower_of_hanoi.py

+### Hash Maps

+An action where we turn strings into numerical number.
+Where if we look the numerical values up from an array we will be able to find the value.

+Files:

+* hash_maps.py